-You now have full access to the inside of the system.
+You can now access the inside of the system.

 Replace a Fan

 If a fan fails, the remaining fans ramp up to full speed, the Error LED on the control panel lights, and an email alert is sent to the system administrator.
 Replace a failed fan as soon as possible.
 Remove the top chassis cover while the system is still running to determine which fan failed.